 To conclude, I want to repeat something I said earlier.
 This is meant as a guideline and to explain common traits about AMVs.
 It is not meant to be followed religiously, and should not be treated as a straitjacket.
 These are things to think about.
 If you decide to do something against what I mentioned, then more power to you.
 Try to experiment and have fun.

-[Made very minor adjustments to the formatting of the guide to make it easier to read.
-But none of the content was changed or altered - Kireblue]
+[Made minor adjustments to the guide's formatting to make it easier to read, but none of the content was changed - Kireblue]